Articles on

 all men.

-While living, Jesus ought to have been owned as the Messiah of promise; lifted up from the earth as a victim before God, being no longer of the earth as living upon it, He was the point of attraction towards God for all those who, living on earth, were alienated from God, as we have seen, that they might come to Him there (by grace), and have life through the Saviour’s death.
+While living, Jesus ought to have been owned as the Messiah of promise; lifted up from the earth as a victim before God, being no longer of the earth as living upon it, He was the point of attraction towards God for all those who, living on earth, were alienated from God, as we have seen, that they might come to Him there (by grace), and have life through the Savior’s death.
 (John 12 by J.N.
 Darby)

-The glory of the Son of man is founded on death.
+The glory of the Son of Man is founded on death.
 The rejection of the Messiah gives occasion for what is thus incomparably larger and more profound; and thus is God’s glory immutably secured, and much fruit borne, even the blessing of those otherwise lost, now blessed with and in Christ, not merely by Him.
 (John 12 by W. Kelly)

 J. N. Darby Translation